Polistes fuscatus: Colony cycle

 Colony stages can be separated into three stages based on nest content: pre-emergence (nest initiation to first adult), emergence-enlargement (emergence of first adult to beginning brood decline), and post-enlargement (no further new cell addition).
 The total number of wasps in the colony can be well over 200.

 Prior to nest initiation, females come together post hibernation in clusters before separating and starting their own colonies in early spring.
 During this time, the wasps are particularly aggressive when other wasps encroach on their territory; this aggression may be associated with the development of their ovaries.
 Colony founding can be either independent or swarm founding.
 Independent founding consists of the founding of small, simple nests that are constructed without a paper envelope by a single or few foundresses with one or several inseminated egg-layers and no workers.
 Swarm founding includes the construction of large swarms and are founded by multiple foundresses with many workers.
 Nests are normally initiated by a single foundress during early May; however, if another foundress joins, the nest may be founded by several foundresses.
 In the early beginning of the founding of the nest, females exhibit much aggression in order to assert dominance to determine the hierarchical ranking; dominant females will exhibit oophagy and become foundresses.

 In the beginning of the pre-emergence stage, there are very few eggs in the nest.
 The mean of the pre-emergence stage is about 48 days long; it includes the egg, larval, and pupal stages and may also be affected by nutrition and temperature.
 The first eggs that are laid are all female workers that can care for future reproductive females.
 After the first eggs are laid, both male and female eggs are laid until mid-September; the laying of male eggs has been shown to be correlated with increased oviposition rate of the dominant females.
 After the hatching of both male and female eggs, only female adults emerge, though eggs laid after the end of July no longer emerge and reach adulthood.
-The foundress disappears at the end of July, which is when both the number of laid eggs and the rate at which the growth of the nest declines, though other reproductive females may continue to lay eggs.
+The foundress disappears at the end of July, which is when both the number of laid eggs and the rate at which the nest grows decline, though other reproductive females may continue to lay eggs.
 The brood itself begins to decline towards late August, thus leading to the conclusion that brood declination occurs when reproduction no longer occurs.
 After reaching the post-enlargement behavior, brood destruction occurs in which wasps begin exhibiting abortive behavior by either throwing larva out or feeding them to existing nest mates; if not aborted, these larvae eventually emerge as abnormal adults.
 After this destruction, the adult wasps abandon the nests.
 Prior to hibernation, the wasps cluster together in aggregations to mate and then begin hibernation until the next season.